-From ordinary everyday noises like humming traffic to sounds made by instruments or human voices (whispering, talking, singing or even just blowing raspberries and making other nonsense noises….spphhhhbbbblllzzzppphhh), all sorts of different noises are used in sound art.
+From ordinary everyday noises like humming traffic to sounds made by instruments or human voices (whispering, talking, singing or making other nonsense noises….spphhhhbbbblllzzzppphhh), all sorts of different noises are used in sound art.

 Sound art is sometimes experienced live through a performance, or it can be listened to as a recording through speakers or headphones.
 And because sounds don’t need to have a special room to keep them safe in (like some other types of art), sound art can be put (and listened to) just about anywhere.

 Imagine you are walking along by a river, and you hear a voice singing from under the bridge.